Sobilo34/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 - What are the gcc flags -Wall -Werror -pedantic -Wextra -std=gnu89
 - What are header files and how to to use them with #include

+The following is the description of the functionality of the Tasks with the Expected Output Layout
 # Mandatory Tasks
 ### Task 0
 A function that checks for uppercase character.